IBM/aihwkit-lightning/examples/deepspeed_and_huggingface/README.md

     --> /path/to/aihwkit-lightning/examples/deepspeed_and_huggingface/ds_config.json
 ```

+When everything is configured, you can start the training using `sbatch slurm.sh`.
+This will submit the job.

 ## Explanations
 ### CustomTrainer
 As can be seen from `utils.py`, we define our own `CustomTrainer` that overwrites the `training_step` function.